nopnop2002/Arduino-CANBus-Monitor/README.md

 Windows applications can be downloaded [here](https://github.com/SeeedDocument/USB-CAN_Analyzer/tree/master/res/USB-CAN%20software%20and%20drive(v7.10)/Program).

 - Arduino UNO
-It also works on ATMega2560.
+It also works on ATMega32u4 and ATMega2560.

 - MPC2515 canbus module
 You can get it from AliExpress or eBay for under $2.